sen2vm/sen2vm-core/README.md

 Format of the IERS bulletin that can be provided is [Bulletin A](https://www.iers.org/IERS/EN/Publications/Bulletins/bulletins.html)

 ### 2.2 Parameters file
 Sen2VM calls SXGEO which is a mono-thread software. **Sen2VM is also designed to be a mono-threaded software.** However, as computations can be long, and because each couple detector/band is an independent mode, user might want to process only parts of the Datastrip per thread.
-This is handled by SXGEO and was propagated to Sen2VM.
-This way, users can parallelize the process by itself, outside ou Sen2VM.
+This capability is handled by SXGEO and was propagated to Sen2VM.
+This way, users can parallelize the process by itself, outside of Sen2VM.

-Configuration of the detectors/bands to process are done through the parameters file which is a json. **If not available, Sen2VM will process all detectors/bands**.
+The selection of detectors and bands to process is defined in a JSON parameters file. **If this file is not provided, Sen2VM will process all detectors/bands**.

 The parameters file contains 2 fields:
-* “detectors”: Detectors are passed through string representing Sentinel-2 detectors encoded in **2 digits**, **separated by “-”.** Detectors indexes are from **“01” to “12”.**
+* “detectors”: detectors are passed through string representing Sentinel-2 detectors encoded in **2 digits**, **separated by “-”.** Detectors indexes are from **“01” to “12”.**
-* “bands”: Bands are passed through string representing Sentinel-2 bands encoded in **2 digits with a “B”** before and **separated from “-”**.
+* “bands”: bands are passed through string representing Sentinel-2 bands encoded in **2 digits with a “B”** before and **separated from “-”**.
 Bands are going from **“B01” to “B12”, including a “B8A”.**

 ![Parameters file example](/assets/images/README_ParametersFileExample.png "Parameters file example.")